eenchev/MontePI/README.md

 ## How it Works

 This is a simple demonstration of a bruteforce method.
-The script takes as an input a number for points to generate and outputs its π estimation.
+The script takes as an input a number for points to generate and outputs π estimation.
 Its terminal and graphical outputs can be seen in the following screenshot:

 ![ScreenShot](https://raw.github.com/eenchev/MontePI/master/screenshots/output.png)